Spectral Topology and Delocalization in Disordered Hatano-Nelson Chains: Model and results

 The resulting eigenvalues are given by:

 where $q = \frac{4\pi s}{N}$ and $s = 0, 1, \dots, \frac{N}{2} - 1$.
 In polar form, the eigenvalues can be expressed as:

 where

 The complex spectra are illustrated in Fig.~\ref{spectrum_pbc}.
 For weak disorder ($h < t_2$), the eigenvalue spectrum forms a single closed loop in the complex plane, which bifurcates into two distinct loops at the critical disorder strength $h = t_2$.
-As discussed in the following section, the spectral winding number undergoes a transition from $1$ to $0$ via the value $1/2$ at the critical point as the system moves from the weak to the strong disorder regime \footnote{These spectral results were first derived by N. Poovuttikul et al (unpublished), see also detailed acknowlegement.}.
+The expression for the spectrum and the bifurcation of the spectral loop were reported in Ref. \cite{Feinberg1999PRE}, while the spectral topology and localization length were not.
+In the following sections, we investigate the spectral topology and the Anderson transition.
+As discussed in the following section, the spectral winding number undergoes a transition from $1$ to $0$ via the value $1/2$ at the critical point as the system moves from the weak to the strong disorder regime \footnote{These spectral results were first introduced to us by N. Poovuttikul et al (unpublished), see also detailed acknowlegement.}.

 For $t_2 > h$, the eigenvalues corresponding to $q = \pi$ are purely imaginary.
 For $h \leq t_2$ and $q = \pi$, the eigenvalue is $E_{\pm} = \pm i \sqrt{t_2^2 - h^2}$.
 In this case, the Schrödinger equation becomes: